timsampson/Lesson-App-Script-GTP/readme.md

 | ---- | --------- | ------- | ------------------------------------- | -------------------------------------------------------- | ---------------------------------------------------------------------------------------------- | --- |
 | 10   | Recursion | 3 of 10 | 10.2.
 Recursive Searching and Sorting | "10.2.1.
 Recursive Binary Search 10.2.2.
 Merge Sort ..." | "CON-2.P: Apply recursive search algorithms...
 CON-2.Q: Apply recursive algorithms to sort..." |     |

-**LessonPrep takes care of the rest, providing you with fully formed documents, ready for your final review!**
+**LessonBuilder takes care of the rest, providing you with fully formed documents, ready for your final review!**

 ## Summary by Gemini 1.5 Pro